EetuHyvaerinen/CG3D/README.md

 A 3D project in OpenGL/C++

-To build the project, open cmd in the directory and run: mkdir build cd build cmake -A Win32 ..
+To build the project, open cmd in the directory and run: mkdir build, cd build, cmake -A Win32 .. (including the dots)

 Model "Mermaid" by Geoffrey Marchal